karthik-d/active-learning-boilerplate/README.md

 - Use the following command to create a local copy by executing,
 `git clone https://github.com/karthik-d/Boilerplate-for-Active-Learning`

+- Use the option `--recurse-submodules` to set up *toupee* as a submodule here itself.
+This can, however, be done at a later stage.

 ## Install dependencies

 ### **(Recommended)** Using an Anaconda environment